What are Cookies?

 Select the store view where the Cookie Restriction message should appear and switch status to “Enabled”.

-In default Magento 2.0 theme you can find it in footer:
+In default Magento 2.0 theme you can find it in the footer:

 And here is how it looks on Frontend: